PROJECTS

 2022-2024

 Rooted in a historical narrative, this collection of paintings offers insights into a chapter of the Cold War era.
-By incorporating portraits of social media directors, The Dance of IOD deepens the viewer’s understanding of the ongoing dance between power, art, and the ever-evolving landscape of propaganda.
+By incorporating portraits of social media directors, Deities & Demigods deepens the viewer’s understanding of the ongoing dance between power, art, and the ever-evolving landscape of propaganda.

 UV Portraits